 In a common occurrence, you bend over to pick up the pencil you inadvertently dropped on the floor.
 Or you bend over to pick up the soap bar that has slipped through your fingers in the shower.
 Or ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Each College Park chiropractor on our two-practitioner team at Metro Atlanta Injury & Wellness Center sees patients who suffer from many common maladies -- and sciatica is one of the most common of all, affecting some 40 percent of the population at some point in their lives.
+Each College Park chiropractor on our team at Metro Atlanta Injury & Wellness Center sees patients who suffer from many common maladies -- and sciatica is one of the most common of all, affecting some 40 percent of the population at some point in their lives.
 Sciatica symptoms can leave you all but incapacitated for weeks at a time, only to revisit you time after time.
 If you would like to get rid of your sciatica issues without dealing with surgery or painkillers, come to Metro Atlanta Injury & Wellness Center for natural sciatica treatment in College Park GA.

 Strictly speaking, sciatica is a collection of symptoms -- the actual condition is the underlying circumstance in which it inflames, impinges or damages the nerve roots connecting the sciatic nerve to the spinal column.
 These major conduits feed motor and sensory signals to the even more massive sciatic nerve, which then relays them to all the lesser nerves in the hip, leg and foot.
 When this nerve tissue can't communicate signals properly, you may experience: